DNRC/FCG-User-Documentation/docs/code-generation.md

 otherwise, an error message will appear detailing why the code could not be updated.

-Note that at this time, the code list page doesn't immediately reflect the changes that were made: refresh the browser page to see the updates.

 ### Voiding Financial Codes

 If a code was created that should not be used for some reason, the